Shantanu01B/gmail-to-sheets/README.md

 ⚠️ Limitations

-Very large emails are truncated to fit Google Sheets limits
+Very large emails are truncated to fit Google Sheets' limits

 Only unread emails are processed